Skip to main content

 Q: How much latency is added with your wrapper?

-The ADL wrapper adds minimal latency.
+The Ad Lightning wrapper adds minimal latency.
 The average initial payload is about 50ms.
 A subsequent ad loads take 5-10ms.
-The script is cached once-per-day so that subsequent loads are typically faster and are based on how long it takes the browser to read it's cache.
+The script is cached once-per-day so that subsequent loads are typically faster and are based on how long it takes the browser to read its cache.

 Q: What is dynamic analysis?